Pricing Engine

 Accuracy and Consistency

 Manual pricing calculations create errors.
 A finance team manually computing tiered usage pricing across hundreds of customers will make mistakes.
-A pricing engine applies the same logic every time, eliminating calculation errors.
+A pricing engine applies the same logic every time, eliminating calculation errors that lead to revenue leakage or customer disputes.

 Operational Efficiency

-Sales teams generating quotes don't need to consult pricing spreadsheets or ping finance for special calculations.
+Sales teams generating quotes do not need to consult pricing spreadsheets or wait on finance for special calculations.
 The pricing engine provides accurate quotes instantly, reducing quote-to-close time.
+Finance spends less time on manual invoice preparation and more time on analysis.

-Testing new pricing models or changing rates shouldn't require engineering work.
-Modern pricing engines let RevOps teams configure rules and rates through UI or API, enabling faster pricing iteration.
+Testing new pricing models or changing rates should not require engineering work.
+Modern pricing engines let revenue operations teams configure rules and rates through a UI or API, enabling faster pricing iteration without code deployments.

 Integration Points